Key Takeaways

 Impact: This approach drives up operational overheads such as increased headcount, IT maintenance, and risk compliance.
 Recovery teams struggle to personalize outreach efforts, resulting in a higher cost-to-collect.

 Dista Collect is a unified collections CRM designed to streamline the debt recovery lifecycle.
-Built with location intelligence at its core, the platform enables collection heads to manage every stage of debt collection, from early communication and digital reminders to post-default resolution.
+Built with location intelligence at its core, the platform enables collection heads to manage every stage of debt collection — from early communication and digital reminders to post-default resolution.

-Dista Collect strategically consolidates and automates outreach via digital channels such as chat, SMS, and email.
+Dista Collect consolidates and automates outreach via digital channels such as chat, SMS, and email.
 This enables the system to send timely reminders and personalized interactions based on loan type and repayment history to avoid early delinquencies and boost recovery rates.

-- Location-powered Case Allocation
+Location-Powered Case Allocation

-The platform enables lenders to assign right customers to right field agents based on hyper-localized clustering based on business scenarios.
-It supports both static and dynamic allocations, depending on the organizational priorities.
+The platform enables lenders to assign the right customers to the right field agents based on hyper-localized clustering aligned to business scenarios.
+It supports both static and dynamic allocations, depending on organizational priorities.
+By combining AI with location intelligence, the platform optimizes case distribution and visit plans, reducing travel time and allowing agents to cover more ground.

-- Active Default Management
+Active Default Management

 Dista Collect empowers teams to manage genuine as well as intentional default accounts by equipping telecallers and field agents with a 360° customer overview.
 This consolidated view of borrower history enables better handling of settlement and repossession cases.

-- Settlement Facilitation
+Settlement Facilitation

 Dista Collect’s Unified Field App enables field collectors to generate payment requests for settlement with a single click — simplifying settlement and repayment workflows.
 Additionally, the platform supports loss mitigation strategies, including repossession and asset disposal with one-click generation of requests.

-- End-to-End Debt Collection
+End-to-End Debt Collection

 By bridging digital engagement for early-stage reminders with on-the-ground execution for delinquent and defaulted accounts, Dista Collect offers a unified and comprehensive approach to managing the entire debt collection lifecycle, from pre-due to post-default resolution.

-- Optimized Resource Management
+Optimized Resource Management

 Dista Collect optimizes resource allocation by leveraging AI/ML-based case prioritization.
 It also provides operational recommendations to managers and leaders with features like mapping collectors to debt recovery agencies as well as performance tracking to drive efficiency.